orbitsdev/rideit_client/README.md

-# tricycleapp
+# Rideit

-A new Flutter project.
+A ride service app for passenger

 ## Getting Started